 A startup brand is like a shark, if it stays still too long it dies.
-The startup business strategy of pivoting often actually works great for startup branding as well, as long as it's done right.
+The startup business strategy of 'pivoting often' actually works great for startup branding as well, as long as it's done right.

 At Condensed we are always trying to push our clients brands forward and helping them re-invent themselves, with this said, there are some core components of your branding that should never change.

-Core Brand Values
+Core Brand Values are forever <3

 If the logo mark is the cornerstone of the visuals, the core values are the cornerstone of the messaging.